ChaoticBuilder/Ultrabell/README.md

 the voices in my head: Shoshinkai and Realistic mode, mario having hallucinations every 15 mins, (real thing btw, go look at hud.c) mario permadrowning, and a few other things

+stalechilibeans, iProgramInCpp, and the other people who worked on TPP, for Animations & a *few* Assets, comparing as a reference for my own beta content, and other miscellaneous things!

 Kaze Emanuar, for making amazing videos on SM64 optimizations, which taught me more about the game!

 And finally, Credits to the amazing people behind the [HackerSM64](https://github.com/HackerN64/HackerSM64) Repo!
 I couldn't make this hack without them!